mike-pwns/homelab/README.md

 ^^^ Real-world case: my friend has an mc server port-forwarded.
 Within days random people started joining...

 Using tailscale, the server's access to the internet (my other devices) is very tightly controlled and in a way that even I could easily manage it through an app or a single command, `sudo tailscale up/down`.
-There are benefits to port forwarding, sure, but for my case where I'm just running my own services for myself, this is the simplest method for my case.
-And as a dear mentor of mine said:
+There are benefits to port forwarding, sure, but for my case where I'm just running my own services for myself, this is the simplest method.
+And as a dear mentor of mine says:
 > "Simplicity scales, complexity fails!"

 This solution just requires me to connect to the tailnet and that's it - getting in between that, or heck even getting access points is pretty much impossible (as far as I know, but I frankly have a lot to learn) - the only way to access the server as a hacker ("bad actor" for the snotty nerds out there) is to find my tailnet account and get into it, which I guess they can have fun with.
 Honestly, even if they get the tailnet ip, they'd still need to get the credentials for the server itself :/